Struct sequoia_openpgp::cert::CertParser

 Determines if the elements of this Iterator are equal to those of another.
 Read more

-🔬 This is a nightly-only experimental API. (iter_order_by)
+🔬This is a nightly-only experimental API. (iter_order_by)

 Determines if the elements of this Iterator are equal to those of another with respect to the specified equality function.
 Read more

-Determines if the elements of this Iterator are unequal to those of another.
+Determines if the elements of this Iterator are not equal to those of another.
 Read more

 Determines if the elements of this Iterator are lexicographically less than those of another.
 Read more